Search Rankings Model and Large Data Sets

-In accordance with one aspect consistent with the principles of the invention, a method for ranking documents is provided.
-The method may include creating a ranking model that predicts a likelihood that a document will be selected and training the ranking model using a data set that includes tens of millions of instances.
+Following one aspect consistent with the principles of the invention, a method for ranking documents is provided.
+The method may include creating a search rankings model that predicts a likelihood that a document will be selected and training the ranking model using a data set that includes tens of millions of instances.

-Back in 2011, I wrote about a patent that had been granted to Google in 2007, about building ranking models that use a very large amount of data, about queries, documents on the Web, and searchers.
+Back in 2011, I wrote about a patent that had been granted to Google in 2007, about building a search rankings model that uses a very large amount of data, about queries, documents on the Web, and searchers.
 The post I wrote about that in was Google and Large Scale Data Models Like Panda, and the version of the patent I wrote about back then was Ranking documents based on large data sets.

-That large data sets patent has been updated, through the use of a continuation patent, for the third time.
+That Search Rankings model patent has been updated, through the use of a continuation patent, for the third time.
 The two earlier continuation patents weren’t granted, but this latest one has been, and it can be found at the link below this paragraph.
 The description appears to be the same as from the original version that was filed in 2003.
-The claims have been rewritten extensively, and are worth looking at, because the new ones capture how much effort has gone into this patent.
-The newest version of the large data sets patent can be found at:
+The claims have been rewritten extensively, and are worth looking at because the new ones capture how much effort has gone into this patent.
+The newest version of the search rankings patent can be found at: